claceio/docs/content/docs/QuickStart.md

 clace app create --approve github.com/claceio/apps/utils/bookmarks /book
 ```

 Open https://localhost:25223 to see the app listing.
-The disk usage app is available at https://localhost:25223/disk_usage (port 25222 for HTTP). admin is the username, use the password printed by the install script.
+The disk usage app is available at https://localhost:25223/disk_usage (port 25222 for HTTP).
 The bookmark manager is available at https://localhost:25223/book, the list files app is available at https://localhost:25223/files.
-Add the `--auth none` flag to the `app create` command to disable authentication.

 The release binaries are also available at [releases](https://github.com/claceio/clace/releases).